telerik/fiddler-everywhere-docs/knowledge-base/capturing-grpc-traffic.md

     - **Chromium Browsers**&mdash;Most modern-day browsers respect the system proxy by default.
 To capture gRPC from a Chromium browser, use [system capturing or preconfigured browser capturing]({%slug capture-traffic-get-started%}).

-    - **Firefox**&mdash;The Firefox browser has the option to set a manual proxy.
-To capture gRPC from Firefox, use [system capturing]({%slug capture-traffic-get-started%}#system-capturing) alongside the [Firefox proxy settings](https://support.mozilla.org/en-US/kb/connection-settings-firefox).

     - **Safari**&mdash;Respects the system proxy settings.
 To capture gRPC from Safari, use [system capturing]({%slug capture-traffic-get-started%}#system-capturing).